omarreis/vsop2013/planetfun/README.md

 Only objects with mag<8.0 where kept, resulting in 40k stars.
 Two star background maps: one with names and lines and one with plain stars.

-The 3d world coordinates uses ecliptic coordinates.
+The 3d world uses ecliptic coordinates.
+This means that both the Earth and Celestial sphere are tilted 23°26′ ( Earth's obliquity )
-This means that both the Earth and Celestial sphere are tilted by 23°26′ ( Earth's obliquity ) Other planets orbits nearly parallel to Earths, so planet's Z coordinates are small ( except for Pluto which has a much larger obliquity )
+Other planets orbits are nearly parallel to Earth's, so planets Z coordinates are usualy small ( except for Pluto which has a much larger obliquity )

 # Warning: not realistic
 * Solar and planet sizes are difficult for visualization.
 The Sun radius is more than 100x that of the Earth.
 Distance between planets and the Sun are even larger.
 If you do a program using actual proportional object sizes, you end up with a black screen and some tiny dots.
 Not really exciting.
 I applied a log formula to Sun and planet sizes so that the Sun is only about 4x the size of the Earth.
 Anyway, planet scale can be configured for more visible planet details.
 * Moon position, speed, size and orbit size are not connected to real world coordinates yet.
 Anyway, Moon revolution ( 27.32 days) is so much faster than other celestial objects, it is all over the place when animated.
 In this illustration, it is animated on a circular orbit and with uniform, slow speed.
 Fake (TODO)
+* Version 1.3 includes realistic texture for sky background

 # Dependencies
 *  Uses astronomy files from https://github.com/omarreis/vsop2013/